 Introducing Spring MVC Async and Spring WebFlux

-In this article, I will review Async annotation@ in Spring MVC and then I will meet you with Spring WebFlux.
+I, Arslan Mirbzergi,in this article, I will review Async [email protected] in Spring MVC and then I will meet you with Spring WebFlux.
 The goal is to better understand the differences between the two frameworks.

 Spring MVC Async

-But WebAsyncManager sends the application processing job in its associated ExecutorService and notifies DispatcherServlet whenever the result is ready.
+WebAsyncManager submits the request processing job to its associated ExecutorService.
+It notifies DispatcherServlet to send back the response to the client when the result is ready.

 Then we have AsyncFilter, which implements javax.servlet.Filter.
 Don’t forget to simulate the delay in the doFilter way: